robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

   `free positional`__, `free named`__, or `normal argument`__ that can be given either by position or by name.
 - Possible default value.
 Shown like `= 42`.
 - Possible type.
 Shown like `<int>`.
-Can be a link to a custom type as explained in the next section.
+Can be a link to type documentation as explained in the next section.

 __ `Positional-only arguments`_